London to Amsterdam via the Stena Line ferry

 Get off at Schiedam Centrum for mainline trains to Den Haag, Leiden, Haarlem & Amsterdam Centraal.

-Get off at Eendrachtsplein for Rotterdam Centraal station.
-Eendrachtsplein to Rotterdam Centraal is an easy 850m 11 minute stroll, see walking map, or you can change onto metro line D or E and go 2 stops to Rotterdam Centraal.
+Get off at Eendrachtsplein and walk to Rotterdam Centraal, an easy 850m 11 minute stroll, see walking map.
+Or if you'd rather not walk, take the metro from Hoek van Holland to Beurs and change onto metro line D or E 2 stops to Rotterdam Centraal.

 Get off at Rotterdam Alexander for mainline trains to Gouda, Utrecht, Amersfoort, Zwolle, Groningen & Leeuwarden.
 There are no ticket gates at Rotterdam Alexander (at least, there weren't last time I was there), so remember to touch out from the metro & touch in again on the mainline platform if you are using a contactless bank card.
 Touching in and out is not necessary if you have a print-at-home ticket.